-The media love speaking to an expert so they will expect to be able to speak to a pathologist if they are going to come along and cover your event.
+The media love speaking to an expert so they will expect to be able to speak to a pathologist if they are going to cover your event.
 So be ready to field someone who can speak to the journalist.
 If you are putting forward a colleague make sure that they are fully briefed about the reasons behind the event.

-Remember that the journalist will come along to your event to cover a positive news story but if your Trust has had recent bad publicity the journalist may ask you about it.
-Always let your Trust Communications Department know that a journalist will be attending your event and who will be speaking to them.
-Refer the journalist to the Trust press office if they ask about issues not directly related to your event.
+Remember that the journalist covering your event will be covering it as a positive news story but if your Trust has had some recent bad publicity the journalist may ask you about it.
+Always let your Trust communications department know that a journalist has been contact before speaking to them.
+Most press offices will want to be the first point of contact for journalist enquires so check with them first.